apereo/cas/docs/cas-server-documentation/installation/Troubleshooting-Guide.md

 1. The client is using a version of [CAS protocol](../protocol/CAS-Protocol.html) that is able to release attributes.
 2. The client, predicated on #1, is hitting the appropriate endpoint for service ticket validation.
 3. The CAS server itself is [resolving and retrieving attributes](../integration/Attribute-Resolution.html) correctly.
-4. The CAS server is authorize to [release attributes](../integration/Attribute-Release.html) to that particular client application inside its service registry.
+4. The CAS server is authorized to [release attributes](../integration/Attribute-Release.html) to that particular client application inside its service registry.

 Please [review this guide](Service-Management.html) to better understand the CAS service registry.